Recent stats confirm that eCommerce is a trend that’s here to stay, as more consumers turn to it as their preferred shopping mode.

 A conversion rate has to do with how many people took the action you wanted them to versus the number of people you prompted to take that action.
 When eCommerce leaders refer to conversion rates, they could be using it to talk about sales or marketing goals such as getting customers to subscribe to their store’s newsletter.

 This term refers to the path a customer takes when visiting your website and the sequence of interactions they take on your site, whether they purchase something, gather more information about your brand, or both.
 Each person has a different customer journey.
 The goal for an eCommerce leader is to ensure an easy and smooth experience for every person, regardless of what pages they visit and the actions they take on your site.

 As you might have guessed, this phrase is another way to describe the practice of cultivating and keeping repeat customers.
-According to HubSpot, increasing customer retention by just 5% can increase an eStore’s profits by 25-95%.

 This term refers to an eCommerce store’s practice of using a third party to store and ship its products to customers.
 It’s a great option for small business owners who want lower startup costs as well as a wide product selection.
 Another advantage of this practice is that it lets eStore owners scale up or down quickly in response to customer demand.